dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

         error if `stream` is not an instance of a class that implements `Stream`.

-    1. Create a new `Future`, `streamDone`.

-    1. Evaluate `await streamDone`.
+    1. Listen on `stream` and take the following actions on events:

-    1. Listen to `stream`.
-On each data event `event` the stream sends:
+       *    On a data event with value `value`:

             1. If the `for-in` element declares a variable, create a new namespace and a fresh `variable` for it.
 Otherwise, use the existing `variable` it refers to.

-        1. Bind `event` to `variable`.
+            1. Bind `variable` to `value`.

-        1. Evaluate the body element using this procedure in the scope of `variable`.
-If this raises an exception, complete `streamDone` with it as an error.
+            1. Evaluate the body element using this procedure.

-        1. If the `for-in` element declares a variable, discard the namespace created for it.

-    1. If `stream` raises an exception, complete `streamDone` with it as an error.
-Otherwise, when all events in the stream are processed, complete `streamDone` with `null`.
+            1. If evaluation of the body throws an error `error` and stack trace `stack`, then:

+                1. Stop listening on the stream by calling the `cancel()` method of the c  orresponding stream subscription, which returns a future `f`.

+                1. Wait for `f` to complete.
+If `f` completes with an error `error2` and stack trace `stack2`, then complete `streamDone` with error `error2` and stack trace `stack2`.
+                    Otherwise complete `streamDone` with error `error` and stack trace `stack`.

+            1. Else, evaluation of the body element completes successfully.

+                1. Resume the stream subscription if it has been paused.

+        *   On an error event with error `error` and stack trace `stack`:

+            1. Stop listening on the stream by calling the `cancel()` method of the corresponding stream subscription, which returns a future `f`.

+            1. Wait for `f` to complete.
+If `f` completes with an error `error2` and stack trace `stack2`, then complete `streamDone` with error `error2` and stack trace `stack2`.
+Otherwise complete `streamDone` with error `error` and stack trace `stack`.

+        *   On a done event, complete `streamDone` with the value `null`.

+    1. Evaluation of the `for-in` element completes when `streamDone` completes.
+If `streamDone` completes with an error `error` and stack trace `stack`, then evaluation of the element throws `error` with stack trace `stack`, otherwise the evaluation completes successfully.

 1. Else, `element` is a C-style `for` element: